mrock929/flexible_rag_chatbot/README.md

 1. Then, use Control + c to stop the Docker container in the terminal.
 1. Once the application has stopped (sometimes it visually hangs, so start typing anyways once you see something like "Container container-name Stopped"), type `docker-compose down` into the terminal to stop the Docker container.

-## Running the testing framework in Docker
+## Running the testing framework
 1. Start Docker Desktop and Ollama.
-1. **Go to 2 files, set which model you want to test and which model you want to use to eval the results in X files TODO**
+1. **Go to 2 files, set which model you want to test and which model you want to use to eval the results in X files TODO**, be sure to have at least a ?B parameter model set as the eval model (phi4 seems to work ok at 14B, llama3.2 doesn't follow instructions well at 3B)
 1. In the project root, run `docker-compose build` in a terminal.
     1. If no code changes have happened, you will only have to do this step the first time.
 1. Once that completes, run `docker-compose run tests` to run the promptfoo-based test suite.
 Results will be saved to /data/promptfoo_test_output.json.
+This will take several minutes.
     1. If you plan to do multiple test runs, for example with multiple models, be sure to rename this file before running the tests again.
-1. Once you are done testing, run `docker-compose down` to stop the Docker container.
+1. Once test finishes, run `docker-compose down` to stop the Docker container.

 # TODO
 * Set up metrics and test cases for promptfoo
+* Do latency tests pass more frequently when `--max-concurrency 2` or 1?, consider having as a separate test too
+* Test model performance at temp=0, see chatbot.py line 167, top_p, top_k
-* For local model, make sure it only uses the context - revisit later, may be tied to model size (ability to follow system prompt, test this)
+* For local model, make sure it only uses the context - revisit later, may be tied to model size (ability to follow system prompt, test this) - definitely tied to model, not just size.
+Focus in here, prompt tuning.
+Do temp first, may make big difference.
 * Prompt tuning based on test results for llama3.2 and phi4, others?
 * Once prompt is set, check some prompt hacking queries
 * Add thumbs up/down per response.
 Log this data along with query, reponse, sources, etc. in DB for RL or other improvements later.